Home > Endurance > Running

 Testing running shorts on scenic runs through the French Alps; (photo/Banta Visuals)

-How We Tested Woman’s Running Shorts
+How We Tested Women’s Running Shorts

 Our Expert Testers

 Our female testers at GearJunkie do a whole array of activities — but one of the most popular is running.
-Whether trail running, adventure racing, road running, or speed hiking, we’ve worn, washed, sweat in, and tested eons of shorts.
+Whether trail running, adventure racing, road running, or speed hiking, we’ve worn, washed, sweated in, and tested eons of shorts.

 GearJunkie Senior Editor Morgan Tilton started dabbling in mountain ultra trail running races in 2016, rotating through the Leadville Race Series including the Leadville Trail 100 Run, among other incredible events.
 While she still stacks miles on foot, her favorite adventures involve a mix of scrambles, alpine lakes, and ridgelines.